15 amazing Rome landmarks & attractions to visit

 This was the centre of political life.
 Close your eyes and imagine the markets and meeting places which would have bubbled up here.

-Good to know: If you’re interested in history then it’s worth downloading the Parco Colosseo app.
+Insider travel tip: If you’re interested in history then I’d suggest downloading the Parco Colosseo app.
 It’s free and provides insights into the different areas of the Roman Forum and Palatine Hill.

 7. Santa Maria Maggiore